 What are Settlement Funds?

-If your Ontario Immigration application has been a success, you'll have to ensure that you have sufficient funds to support yourself and your family.
-These funds would be the money shown on bank statements, investments, annual remuneration from a job in Ontario or proof of what you’ll earn in a new job in Ontario.
+If your Ontario Immigration application has been a success, you must ensure that you have sufficient funds to support yourself and your family.
+These funds would be the money shown on bank statements, investments, annual remuneration from a job in Ontario, or proof of what you'll earn in a new job in Ontario.

-You’ll have to have a Canadian bachelor’s, master’s or PhD degree or the equivalent in your own or another country.
-If you’ve graduated outside of Canada, you’ll need to get an Educational Credential Assessment report to prove that your credentials match a Canadian degree.
+You must have a Canadian bachelor's, master's, or PhD degree or the equivalent in your own or another country.
+If you graduated outside of Canada, you must get an Educational Credential Assessment (ECA) report to prove that your credentials match a Canadian degree.